Bicycle Brakes Won’t Release? Common Problems And Easy Solutions

 Lose the mounting bolt and then realign your brake caliper.
 Once you have realigned it, tighten the bolt so that the position is secured.

-If you have hydraulic brakes, it’s possible that you have issues with the brake fluid.
+If you have hydraulic brakes, you may have issues with the brake fluid.
 First, inspect the level.
 If you find that the level is low, it may be because there is a leak.
 You can bleed your brake system to make sure there are no air bubbles.
 Be very careful and follow the manufacturer’s instructions.
 I follow this method because it is very effective:

 When you lubricate the brake cables, it makes sure that the friction is minimized.
 It also ensures that your brakes are functioning efficiently.
 You can use a suitable cable lubricant.
-I use Tri-flow.
-It is easily available in many bike shops.
+I use Tri-flow because it is easily available in many bike shops and is affordable.
 Just make sure to shake the bottle nicely before you use it and wipe off if there is any excess.

 6. Adjust The Spring Tension